Back to Home

 2.5 - 3.2 million

-This range represents the estimated fair market value of your business based on multiple valuation methods.
+This range represents the estimated market value of your company based on multiple valuation methods.

 EBITDA Multiple Method